-The court will provide you with the proper forms to file a petition for a protection order.
+The Court will provide you with the proper forms to file a petition for a Protection Order.
 Please come prepared to provide sworn testimony to support your petition.
-Have specific dates, time, and places for events, which you feel constitute the issuance of the protection order.
-There is no court fee for filing a petition for a protection order.
-If the protection order is granted, it must be served within 1 year and it is valid for 1 year after service of the original order.
+Have specific dates, times, and places for events which you feel constitute the issuance of the Protection Order.
+There is no court fee for filing a petition for a Protection Order.
+If the Protection Order is granted it must be served within one year and it is valid for one year after service of the original order.
 Violation of the order may result in arrest and prosecution.
 Violations are prosecuted in the jurisdiction where the violation occurred, under A.R.S.
 13-2810, Interference with Judicial Proceedings, a Class 1 Misdemeanor.

 Orders of Protection A.R.S.
 13-3601 (A)

-When seeking relief from harassment or domestic violence, the relationship test determines if you need an order of Protection or Injunction Against Harassment.
-To obtain an order of Protection, the abusive party (the defendant) must be 1 of the following:
+When seeking relief from harassment or domestic violence the relationship test determines if you need an Order of Protection or Injunction Against Harassment.
+To obtain an Order of Protection, the abusive party (the defendant) must be one of the following:

-- The relationship between the victim and the defendant is 1 of marriage or former marriage or of persons residing or having resided in the same household.
+- The relationship between the victim and the defendant is one of marriage, or former marriage, or of persons residing, or having resided, in the same household.

 - The victim and the defendant have a child in common.